fatma-hassanein/BostonAirBNB_Dataset_Analysis/blog.md

 ## Conclusion

 Suming all up after these long analysis:
-* It seems like Boston is a touristic destination specially during Winter and Holiday season.
+* Boston is a touristic destination and a targeted city for education and enterpreneurship.
-* The prices of its rentals increase during these times and the occupation increases.
+* The rentals in Boston during Winter are over-priced which can be affecting the occupation.
 * The cancellation policies are divided almost equally between strict and moderate to flexible but the policy can be a great indicator for the offered price since they turned to be correlated.
-* The reviews average is significantly great in Boston rentals but it is not related to the price of the resident which can be a start of a new analysis to find out more aspects that can correlate with the renters satisfaction like the location of the place, its quality and size.
+* The reviews average is significantly great in Boston rentals but it is not related to the price of the resident so that means that the residences in Boston are satisfying.
+* There are missing revenue oppurtunities for AirBNB since the average occupation is 50% and the renters are satisfied so further analysis is required to find the reasons behind the low occupation despite the good service.
+* Pricing techniques sepcially during different seasons can be a reason for low occupation which can increase by performing more analysis to find aspects that affect the price and encourage owners and AirBNB to follow a scientific way to specify each residence price.